Ton2808/PrimeData_DataEngineerIntern/README.md

 ```
 ---
 ### Q3
-In this question we want to find the employees who are high earners in each of the departments.
+In this question, we want to find the employees who are high earners in each of the departments.

-First let consider a sub problem, how to find the global top three unique salaries, to solve this we use a function name ```DENSE_RANK()```.
+First, let consider a subproblem, how to find the global top three unique salaries, to solve this we use a function name ```DENSE_RANK()```.
 This function will return the rank of each row with no gap between them.

-Next we want to find the top three unique salaries but for each department, if we use the ```GROUP``` statement for department, SQL will understand that the result also return as one group for each department but that not what we want.
-We want SQL to understand that it need to do the math for each department but the return result will not be group and SQL provide ```PARTITION``` statement to do that.
+Next, we want to find the top three unique salaries but for each department, if we use the ```GROUP``` statement for the department, SQL will understand that the result also returns as one group for each department but that is not what we want.
+We want SQL to understand that it needs to do the math for each department but the return result will not be group and SQL provide ```PARTITION``` statement to do that.

 ```
 SELECT DISTINCT